RicardoAzuul/code-institute-ms4-fullstack/README.md

 <ins>The Shop Page</ins>
 - items for sale.
 - shop alerts, to make visitors aware of deals for instance.
+Admins can change these alerts using the admin portal.
-- the option to review items for signed in users.
+- the option to review items for signed in users (not yet implemented).
 - search functionality to search for items

 <ins>The Workouts Page </ins>